Facility Standards Medical Insurance|Kano General Hospital

 Regarding the Provision of Special Therapeutic Environment

-For patients admitted to special rooms, the following charges (including consumption tax) will be added per day.
+For patients admitted to special rooms, the following charges will be added per day.

 Category Fee Room Number